Guest piece by Sarah Knight, an activist who has worked with the Center on Violence Against Women and Children. 6-minute read.

 Child Sexual Exploitation in Your Neighborhood

-Recently, Fight The New Drug covered a news story about Playpen founder, Steven W. Chase, being sentenced to 30 years in prison for running a website focused on the sexual exploitation of children.
+Not long ago, Fight The New Drug covered a news story about Playpen founder, Steven W. Chase, being sentenced to 30 years in prison for running a website focused on the sexual exploitation of children.
 In connection with the investigation that led to his arrest, almost 900 suspected pedophiles were arrested through their connection with the site.
 And almost 300 children were either rescued from their abusers (who, let’s be real, are human traffickers) or identified by the investigative team.

 Let that sink in for a minute.
 300 children.
 From one website.

-Just a few days ago, an American man living in the Philippines was arrested for abusing children in his home and streaming it live online for customers in the U.S., Canada, Europe, and Australia.
+Also not long ago, an American man living in the Philippines was arrested for abusing children in his home and streaming it live online for customers in the U.S., Canada, Europe, and Australia.
 His arrest is one of many that have happened this spring in the Philippines focused on “webcam sex tourism”—as many as three a week.
 Most of the victims rescued and identified are under 12, but a few weeks ago a two-month-old baby was rescued.
 Two months old and being repeatedly raped, assaulted, and/or sexually abused for profit.